alexkotopoulis/Santa-Clara-COVID-Stats/README.md

 # Santa-Clara-COVID-Stats
 Google Apps Script for daily collection of local COVID-19 Stats in Santa Clara County

-This collection of scripts is meant to pull current stats for a list of ZIP codes from Santa Clara County Health site and store it into a Google Sheet called "COVID ZIP" in your local Google docs.
+This collection of scripts is meant to pull current stats for a list of ZIP codes from [Santa Clara County Health Dept REST service](https://data.sccgov.org/browse?category=COVID-19) and store it into a Google Sheet called "COVID ZIP" in your local Google docs.

 Installation steps:
 1. Create Google Apps Script project at https://script.google.com/.